Q & A

 Q. My child will be a junior next fall.
 May they apply?

 A. Yes!
 The student must be a rising junior or rising senior in college to be eligible for the award.
-This might mean that they apply during the spring of their sophomore year and that is okay!
+This might mean that they apply during the spring of their sophomore year of college, and that is okay!
 The checks are awarded May of each year in order to be used the following school year.

 Q. During the application process (January – March) my child will still be a sophomore, may they still apply?